varnish/Varnish-Book/varnish_book.rst

    Varnish is designed to be used with HTTP semantics.
    These semantics are specified in the version called HTTP/1.1.
-   This chapter covers the basics of HTTP as a protocol, its semantics, how it is used in the wild, and delves into caching as it applies to HTTP.
+   This chapter covers the basics of HTTP as a protocol, its semantics and the caching header fields most commonly used.

 Protocol Basics
 ---------------